-- // Show proof of adequate medical health insurance coverage or purchase insurance through the university.
-Information on the plan offered by Waldorf can be found at www.sas-mn.com.
-Contact the Student Insurance Coordinator in the Business Office. - // Submit a record of immunizations for MMR (measles, mumps and rubella), polio, varicella, chicken pox, tetanus/diphtheria/ pertussis, and tuberculin skin test.
-Recommended but not required: HPV (human papilloma virus vaccine), influenza, meningococcal, hepatitis A, and hepatitis B. - // Submit proof of a complete physical examination.
+- Show proof of medical health insurance coverage or purchase insurance through the university.
+Information on the plan offered by Waldorf can be found at wellfleetstudent.com - Submit a record of immunizations for MMR (measles, mumps and rubella), polio, varicella, chicken pox, tetanus/diphtheria/ pertussis, and tuberculin skin test.
+Recommended but not required: HPV (human papilloma virus vaccine), influenza, meningococcal, hepatitis A, and hepatitis B. - Submit proof of a complete physical examination.
 Forms are online at www.waldorf.edu/health-forms.
 Please print and use these forms prior to arriving in the USA.
 If you arrive on campus without a physical, you will be given a physical at the local clinic within 48 hours at your own expense.
-Average cost \$250 US.
+Average cost \$250 USD.